geoblacklight/geoblacklight.github.io/README.md

 ### Styled with: [Material for MkDocs theme](https://squidfunk.github.io/mkdocs-material/)

 [Material](https://squidfunk.github.io/mkdocs-material/) is the most actively developed theme available for MkDocs (as of 2023) and features flexible navigation and many plugins to extend what we can do with Markdown.
-It is called "Material" because it is based on Google's Material Design guidelines, a web accessibility and screen responsiveness.
+It is called "Material" because it is based on Google's Material Design guidelines.

 ### Published with: [GitHub Pages](https://pages.github.com)